cblanquera/browser-http/README.md

 # browser-http

-If node http had a baby with push states
+If NodeJS's http had a baby with push states